REAL™ Wheat—Second in the “Real 7”of Sourdough

 Einkorn is very delicious, and it’s very, very good for you.
 Lots of people with limited gluten tolerance, even if they don’t ferment einkorn, can eat this grain because it’s not as altered as our modern wheat.

-So if you want real, healthy bread, you’ll need to get real wheat to start.
+So if you want real, healthy bread, you’ll need to get real wheat to begin with.

 Have a good day,